TheRealAnonymous008/quartz/content/personal/ideas/Unfiled Thoughts and Trivia.md

 * [Caskets can fail](https://www.youtube.com/watch?v=JRZjvq22ZcY) and when they do they leak blood and embalming fluid

 * [A Youtuber's Decent into Madness](https://www.youtube.com/watch?v=2V0_yLGRIQ0) - the effects of Total Insomnia on the body and mind.

+* [The Dragon Paradox](https://www.youtube.com/watch?v=UopANFTGexA) - If Dragon's aren't real, then why do many cultures from around the world allude to dragons.